ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 For detailed usage and billing information, refer to the part numbers in your invoice.
 The part numbers in the invoice represent the charge unit for each resource charged.
-To view the part numbers, refer to Table 2.
+Refer to the following table to view the part number descriptions and the associated metric IDs.